- As low as $371/Night

 - Private vacation home

 Feel Myrtle Beach like a local in this 3-bedroom home.
 The bedrooms feature 1 queen bed and 2 bunk beds, ideal for families or groups of friends.
-Appreciate the calming ambiance of this enchanting property, complete with AC, WiFi, and a washing machine for your convenience.
+Appreciate the relaxing ambiance of this enchanting property, complete with AC, WiFi, and a washing machine for your convenience.
 With 2 bathrooms and a comfortable living space, your stay here will be nothing short of pleasant.
 We're happy to assist with any questions while you stay at our home.

 About the Area